sanity-io/sanity/packages/@sanity/client/README.md

 })
 ```

 Note: Unlike in the HTTP API, the order/position of documents is _preserved_ based on the original array of IDs.
-If a any of the documents are missing, they will be replaced by a `null` entry in the returned array:
+If any of the documents are missing, they will be replaced by a `null` entry in the returned array:

 ```js
 const ids = ['bike123', 'nonexistent-document', 'bike345']